-The Regional Clinical Practice Coordinator (RCPC) coordinates all National University Special Education Internships and Student Teaching in a designated geographical region of California.
+The Regional Clinical Practice Coordinator (RCPC) coordinates all National University Special Education Student Teaching placements in a designated geographical region of California.
 The RCPC also serves as a liaison between the USP, SSP and the Sanford College of Education (SCOE) Clinical Practice leadership team which provides oversight and support for teacher candidates, USPs, and RCPCs.